fermyon/developer/content/api/hub/architecture_pub_sub.md

 keywords = "Architecture"

 ---
-This sample contains a Publish-Subscribe pattern implemented using different programming languages.
+This sample contains a Publish-Subscribe (sometimes referred to as _pub/sub_) pattern implemented using different programming languages.

 ### What is Publish-Subscribe